Kanjelkheir/githubSearch/README.md

 ```bash
 npm i
 ```
-## run the project on your local machine
+## Run the project on your local machine

-the following command will run the project on your local machine with the default port
+The following command will run the project on your local machine with the default port

 ```bash
 npm start
 ```
-**note: if there is any downfall in the api we have a backup dataset for all the users!**
+**note: If there is any downfall in the API, we have a backup dataset for all the users!** <br />
-Developer: Bilal Kanjelkheir
+Developer: Bilal Kanjelkheir </br>
 And special thanks for Elie Khalil for creating the backup dataset.

 **Enjoy now you have the Github Search project setup!**